HMS Lowestoffe (1761): Dido and Lowestoffe defeat Minerve and Artémise

 Admiral Hotham then sent Lowestoffe, with the 28-gun Dido under Captain George Henry Towry, to reconnoitre the French fleet at Toulon.
 While off Menorca on 24 June 1795 the two frigates encountered two French frigates, the 42-gun Minerve and the 36-gun Artémise.
 The French were initially wary, but when they realised that they were larger and stronger than the British vessels, the French captains manoeuvred to attack.
 Minerve attempted to run down Dido but when Dido turned to avoid the impact Minerve's bowsprit became entangled in Dido's rigging, costing Dido her mizzenmast and colours.
 Lowestoffe came along the port side of the Frenchman to discharge a broadside that carried away Minerve's foremast and topmasts, crippling her.
 Lowestoffe pursued the retreating Artémise, which eventually escaped.
 Lowestoffe returned to Minerve, firing on her until she struck.
 Lowestoffe had three men wounded, the Dido six killed and 15 wounded.
 Minerve lost about 10 percent of her crew of over 300 men.
 The British took Minerve into service as the 38-gun frigate HMS Minerve.
 The weight of Minerve's broadside alone was greater than that of the two British frigates together, making the battle a notable victory; the Royal Navy duly awarded each of the two captains a Naval Gold Medal.
 In 1847, Naval General Service Medals with clasps "Lowestoffe 24 June 1795" or "Dido 24 June 1795" were awarded to six surviving crew members.

 Later service

 Captain Robert Plampin relieved Middleton in December 1795, going on to serve with a squadron under Thomas Troubridge.
 After a refit in Britain, Lowestoffe escorted convoys in the West Indies.

 On 14 September 1796 she captured Lesou.
 Lowestoffe was also among the vessels that in late 1799 captured the Spanish letter of marque Navarra (alias Diligent).
 Diligent was of 150 tons and was armed with eight guns.
-She was sailing from Bilboa to Veracruz with a cargo of wine, iron and writing paper.
-Lowestoffe also shared in the capture of the Spanish "zartan" Ambrosia, which was sailing from Cadiz for Veracruz with a cargo of 26.5 tons of quicksilver and 10 tons of writing paper.
-Lowestoffe alone captured the Spanish brig San Francisco, of 90 tons, sailing from Campeachy to Havana with a cargo of sugar and logwood.
+She was sailing from Bilbao to Veracruz with a cargo of wine, iron and writing paper.
+Lowestoffe also shared in the capture of the Spanish "zartan" Ambrosia, which was sailing from Cádiz for Veracruz with a cargo of 26.5 tons of quicksilver and 10 tons of writing paper.
+Lowestoffe alone captured the Spanish brig San Francisco, of 90 tons, sailing from Campeche to Havana with a cargo of sugar and logwood.